Retiring in NC

 Do you want to retire in North Carolina?
 Here is what you need to know about retiring in NC, with pros and cons.

-North Carolina is one of the top states people are moving to for retirement, and it is no surprise why since it offers many benefits that retirees can take advantage of.
+North Carolina is one of the top states people are moving to for retirement, and it is no surprise why.
+It offers many benefits that retirees can take advantage of.

-If you are considering retiring in North Carolina, there are many things to think about, from the cost of living to healthcare.
-North Carolina is a great financial choice for retirement and provides convenience, safety, and an ideal climate that most retirees seek.
+If you are thinking about moving to North Carolina, you should consider many things, from the cost of living to healthcare.
+North Carolina is a great financial choice for retirement and provides the convenience, safety, and ideal climate most retirees seek.

-Ranking number 23 on a list of the most affordable states in the country, North Carolina is a relatively affordable place to live and ultimately retire.
-With a cost of living of 4% lower than the national average, it is no wonder that so many young families and retirees are moving here.
+Ranking number 24 on a list of the most affordable states in the country, North Carolina is a relatively cheap place to live and ultimately retire.
+With a cost of living slightly below the national average, it is no wonder that so many young families and retirees are moving here.

-The cost of living in North Carolina is not as expensive as other areas and is not the least expensive option.
-Still, its housing costs are 2% lower than the national average, making it a top choice for homebuyers.
+The cost of living in North Carolina is not as expensive as in other areas, but it is not the least costly option.
+Still, its housing costs are 14% lower than the national average, making it a top choice for homebuyers.

-Considered a great state for retirees, many individuals and couples of retirement age choose to call North Carolina home for its affordability alone.
-Though housing costs vary widely in the state, there are certainly more affordable cities to live in over others, depending on what you are looking for in retirement.
+Considered an excellent state for retirees, many individuals and couples of retirement age choose to call North Carolina home for its affordability alone.
+Though housing costs vary widely in the state, there are certainly more affordable cities to live in than others, depending on what you are looking for in retirement.

 The capital city of Raleigh is a growing area that offers many affordable neighborhoods and numerous up-and-coming neighborhoods to fit many different lifestyles.

-Taxes are a big thing to consider when retiring, and North Carolina offers certain tax benefits that may be appealing.
+Taxes are a significant factor when retiring, and North Carolina offers specific tax benefits that may be appealing.
 Considered a moderately tax-friendly state, North Carolina does not tax Social Security retirement benefits from income taxes.
+North Carolina also has no inheritance, estate, or military retirement benefit taxes.

-On the other hand, withdrawals from retirement accounts and private and pension income are fully taxed.
-All wages and other forms of retirement income are taxed at the normal state income tax rate of 4.75%.
+Conversely, withdrawals from retirement accounts and private and pension income are fully taxed.
+All wages and other forms of retirement income are taxed at the normal state income tax rate of 4.25%.
+This flat tax structure makes financial planning straightforward and predictable.

 If you are considering living in North Carolina and weighing the pros and cons, its excellent healthcare is a pro.
 Home to some of the best hospitals and doctors in the country, patients will always be in good hands.

-While the options for healthcare are top-rated, North Carolina is unfortunately ranked as one of the worst states for healthcare costs.
-Since the state has large regions that only offer a few major healthcare providers, the lack of competition and increased demand drives up the cost of care.
+While the healthcare options are top-rated, North Carolina is unfortunately ranked as one of the worst states for healthcare costs.
+The state has large regions that only offer a few major healthcare providers, and the lack of competition and increased demand drive up the cost of care.

 North Carolina has a humid subtropical climate, meaning the summers are warm and the winters are mild.
 Many retirees from New York, Pennsylvania, and other parts of the Northeast are moving to North Carolina for its warmer weather and moderate climate.